rsmp-nordic/rsmp_website/pages/activities.md

 Road authorities that have a special interest in the future and strategic development of RSMP might want to join the Steering Group.
 Please [contact]({% link pages/contact.md %}) us for more information.

 ## Join RSMP Nordic
-All interested road authorities and industry partners are welcome to join the RSMP Nordic partnership.
+All interested road authorities and industry partners are welcome to [join the RSMP Nordic partnership]({% link pages/join.md %}).
 There is no partnership fee.

-To join, please sign and return the RSMP Nordic Partnership Agreement.
-By signing, you agree to work in accordance with the [RSMP Nordic Charter]({% link pages/charter.md %}).

-You're welcome to [contact us]({% link pages/contact.md %}) if you have any questions.

-### Why Join?
-When joining RSMP Nordic, you will be listed as a partner on the RSMP Nordic website.
-By doing so, you show your support for RSMP as an open, flexible protocol.

-As an industry partner, becoming an RSMP Nordic partner will give you the opportunity to co-author tehnical proposals.
-You will also show road authorities that you're committed to providing RSMP-compliant equipment/systems.